-- Participants will be able to identify brief assessment measures for commonly seen mental and behavioral health concerns.
+- Attendees will be able to identify brief assessment measures for commonly seen mental and behavioral health concerns.

-- Participants will be able to describe potential conditions/evaluations that formal psychological testing may be useful.
+- Attendees will be able to describe potential conditions/evaluations that formal psychological testing may be useful.

-- Participants will be able to conceptualize how formal testing evaluations may scale to brief medical clinics.
+- Attendees will be able to conceptualize how formal testing evaluations may scale to brief medical clinics.

-- Participants will be able to identify neurological symptoms that can be mistaken for psychiatric conditions.
+- Attendees will be able to identify neurological symptoms that can be mistaken for psychiatric conditions.

 Melissa Baker, Ph.D., has worked in primary care for over 12 years and prior to working in primary care, had extensive training in various psychological and neurological assessments.
 She created a clinical pathway in the education program at HealthPoint to include brief psychological testing in primary care for trainees as apart of integrated reports, which is not common in primary care settings to attempt to do this more traditional type work.

 $55.00 – Regular registration fee